-You can also specify your required tint strength to be used for media item backgrounds, within a range of 0 to 4, where 2 is the system default.
+You can set tint strength for media item backgrounds within a range of 0 to 4, where 2 is the system default.

 Also in this section is the option Automatically color any recording pass that adds takes to existing media items.
 This can help to give a clearer picture when you are working with multiple takes.